barumau/PanGlobish/eng/301_idea_of_Panglobish.md

-# Ideas of Panglobish
+# Ideas of Panglo

-## Principles of Panglobish
+## Principles of Panglo

-Panglobish is _fair_.
+Panglo is _fair_.
-Everybody has an equal chance of learning and speaking Panglobish well.
+Everybody has an equal chance of learning and speaking Panglo well.
 It is supposed to be the _great equalizer_
 — a way of communicating that everybody can use on the same level.

-Panglobish is _evenly global_.
+Panglo is _evenly global_.
 It borrows words from from all regions and all cultures of the world.
 It is the world language that stands for the whole world!

-Panglobish is _practical_.
+Panglo is _practical_.
 It re-uses things that have already become international, including the basic Latin alphabet, basic words from English, and international words from Greek, Latin, Sanskrit, Chinese and Arabic, among others.
-That way Panglobish can be used in real international communication right from the start.
+That way Panglo can be used in real international communication right from the start.

-Panglobish is _simple_.
+Panglo is _simple_.
 In international situations it is best to use plain words, short sentences and simple language because they are much more effective than specialized words, long sentences and complex language.
 So, let's keep it simple!

-Panglobish feels _real_.
+Panglo feels _real_.
 It is like a lost relative of English that seems to be of the same kind as English but that is at the same time distinctly its own kind.
 In this regard it is similar to the real relatives of English